LaShante-Web/Party-Planner-and-Random-Trivia/README.md

 # Random-Trivia

-This project is displays random food trivia.
+This project displays random food trivia from Spoonacular.com.
+I created a form that with a name and email input.